melhorenvio/range-validator/README.md

 use Melhorenvio\RangeValidator\RangeValidator;
 ```

-The RangeValidator functions accept a parameter, this paramater must be an array in the format showed below.
+The setRanges() and addRanges() methods accept a parameter, this paramater must be an array in the format showed below.
 ``` php
 $ranges = [
     'begin' => '12345678',